AlbertMitjans/hackweek/README.md

 - [Occam's Razor](https://proceedings.neurips.cc/paper/2000/file/0950ca92a4dcf426067cfd2246bb5ff3-Paper.pdf) <br />
 Something about scaling in a fourier model in bayesian setting, not sure if that relevant.

+Another thing we could look at is somehow using fourier analysis to judiciously chose the data scaling, so that there is a large overlap between the frequencies avaliable in the quantum model and the highly weighted frequencies in the data.
+This will probably involve estimating the discrete fourier transform of the data.
+The issue here is that the data is generally not evenly spaced and there will be missing data, so we need techniques to estimate the DFT in this setting.
+I imagine there is a lot of literature that could help us here, see e.g. [here](https://proceedings.neurips.cc/paper/2003/file/8c1b6fa97c4288a4514365198566c6fa-Paper.pdf).

 ## Dataset